 - Do you want to set it and forget it?
-These cards are great for using the card without thinking about it – they can be up to 2% cash back, such as the Citi Double Cash Card (1% when you buy plus 1% as you pay), with no annual fee.
+These cards are great for using the card without thinking about it – 1.5% cash back is a common rewards rate among these cards.

 - Do you want to chase rich rewards?
-The Chase Freedom and the Discover it Cash Back, both with no annual fee, offer quarterly rotating categories of 5% back.
+The Chase Freedom and the Discover it Cash Back, both with no annual fee, offer quarterly rotating categories of 5% back and 1% on all other purchases.
 Be mindful of the requirements though, because with these cards, you have to activate to sign up for the new bonuses each quarter.
-Also take note that both cards' 5% cash back only apply up to $1,500 in purchases in the quarter's categories.
+Also take note that both cards' 5% cash back only apply up to $1,500 in purchases in the quarter's categories before moving to 1%.

 - What about a sign-up bonus?
-Many no annual fee cards come with sign-up bonuses, even up to $200, as with the Wells Fargo Cash Wise.
-Or you instead might get double cash back at the end of your first year, as with the Discover it cards, or double your cash when you pay your bill, as in the case of the Citi Double Cash.
+Many no annual fee cards come with sign-up bonuses, even up to $150, as with the Wells Fargo Cash Wise.
+Or you instead might get your cash back matched at the end of your first year, as with the Discover it cards.

 How to pair no annual fee and annual fee cards